jtonic/tools/vim/shortcuts.md

 - `gcO` (n) toggle comment on the line above
 - `gc`  (x) toggle comment on selected text block

+## Next shortcuts to figure out
+- move a line up and down
+- move a block of text up and down

 **Note:**
     - To check if clipboard is enabled in vim, run `vim --version | grep clipboard`.